zpainter/example-branches/README.md

 ex-branches blue
 ===========

-This repository contains several commits on `master` branch and two on feature branches and helps demonstrate branching and merging Git commands.
+This repository contains several commits on `master` branch and two on feature branches and helps demonstrate branching and merging Git commands. lol

 ## Usage